abhinav/git-spice/doc/reference.md

 Move to the top of the stack

-Jumps to the top-most branch in the current branch's stack.
+Checks out the top-most branch in the current branch's stack.
-If there are multiple top-most branches, you will be prompted to pick one.
+If there are multiple possible top-most branches, a prompt will ask you to pick one.
+Use the -n flag to print the branch without checking it out.

 **Flags**